 The board of Elli Investments Limited acts as an overseeing body, fulfilling a corporate governance role.
-The board has delegated authority to Elli Finance (UK) plc to manage the group's day to day operations whose board includes the Chairman, Chief Executive Officer, Chief Financial Officer and Commercial Director who are responsible for the leadership, strategic direction, financial performance, corporate governance, internal control, risk management and corporate and social responsibility for the Four Seasons Health Care group, and who report directly to the board.
+The board has delegated authority to manage the group's day to day operations to Elli Finance (UK) plc whose board includes the Chairman, Chief Executive Officer, Chief Financial Officer and Commercial Director.
+They are responsible for the leadership, strategic direction, financial performance, corporate governance, internal control, risk management and corporate and social responsibility for the Four Seasons Health Care group, and report directly to the board.